 - Physical Harm: Inflicting physical harm through hitting, pushing, kicking, or using a weapon.

-If you choose a Combs Waterkotte domestic violence defense lawyer in the Wellington, MO area, you aren’t just hiring the top-rated defense team in and around Wellington, MO – you’re securing your rights, your freedom, and your future.
-In addition to knowledgeable domestic violence defense lawyers, our legal team is available 24/7 and provides expertise in the following areas for Wellington, MO residents:
+When you choose a Combs Waterkotte Wellington, MO domestic violence defense lawyer, you’re not just hiring the ideal defense team in Wellington, MO and throughout Missouri – you’re protecting your rights, your freedom, and your future.
+Along with experienced domestic violence defense lawyers, our staff is available 24/7 and provides expertise in the following areas for Wellington, MO residents:

 Domestic violence charges in Wellington, MO carry severe criminal penalties, depending on the level of the alleged offense.
 You could face:

-Why Hiring the Right Domestic Violence Defense Lawyer in Wellington, MO Matters
+What a Top Domestic Violence Defense Lawyer in Wellington, MO Can Do for You

 When Does an Argument Become Domestic Violence in Wellington, MO?